 ~ Michelle M.

 Hot topic indeed!
-Sandrine of Nourishing Our Children ignited a firestorm on Facebook by mentioning this topic and followed up with this post.
+Sandrine, my friend and the founder of Nourishing Our Children, unintentionally ignited a firestorm on Facebook by mentioning this topic and followed up with this post.
 Though I agree with her points on child spacing and think she has done an amazing job generating respectful discussions on so many hot topics, I think some misconceptions about full-term breastfeeding and tandem nursing are unnecessarily polarizing our traditional food community.
 Before I get into that, though, let me tell you how I came to be a tandem-nursing mama.

 The Blowoff Class That Changed My Life